-Earthquake rocks border between Iraq, Iran
+Photos: Earthquake rocks border between Iraq, Iran

 Earthquake rocks border area between Iraq, Iran

+Members of the Turkish Red Crescent distribute aid to quake survivors in Iraq's Darbandikhan district on November 13.

+A crushed car is seen among the debris in Sarpol-e-Zahab on November 13.

-Two earthquake survivors embrace at the site of a collapsed building in Sulaimaniya.
+Two earthquake survivors embrace at the site of a collapsed building in Iraq's Darbandikhan district.

 Earthquake rocks border area between Iraq, Iran